-These are of course only a few slices from the productive lives of our faculty, staff, students and community partners that will provide you with a glimpse into the rich possibilities that play themselves out in AES every single day.
-Keep in mind that we also want to hear your stories—whether you’re AES alumni, friends, current students or community partners—so that we too can join in celebrating and sharing your accomplishments in a future installment of All Eyes on AES.
+These are of course only a few examples of the meaningful contributions that our faculty, staff, students have made this year.
+Together, these stories will provide you with a glimpse into the rich possibilities that play themselves out in AES every single day.
+Keep in mind that we also want to hear your stories—whether you’re AES alumni, friends, current students or community partners—so that we can join you in celebrating and sharing your accomplishments in a future installment of All Eyes on AES.
 So, please, stay in touch and let us know what you’re up to.
-In the meantime, enjoy reading the stories in this issue and join us in working to forge new connections as we continue to strengthen the many connections we already have.
+In the meantime, enjoy reading the stories in this issue and join us in working to forge new connections as we continue to strengthen the many bonds we already share.

 Professor & Chair